ansible-collections/community.general/CONTRIBUTING.md

 Also, consider taking up a valuable, reviewed, but abandoned pull request which you could politely ask the original authors to complete yourself.

+* Try committing your changes with an informative but short commit message.
+* All commits of a pull request branch will be squashed into one commit at last.
+* Please try not to force-push if it is not needed, so reviewers and other users looking at your pull request later can see the pull request commit history.

 If you find any inconsistencies or places in this document which can be improved, feel free to raise an issue or pull request to fix it.